opentable/slate/source/index.md

 Partners may also perform a GET on the cache in order to validate OpenTable's current cache status.

+Partners may trigger a cache reset by POSTing a cache entity with a last_sequence_id of 0.
+OpenTable may invalidate the partner's cache by PUTing a cache entity with a last_sequence_id of 0.
+When a partner system receives a messag with a last_sequence_id the partner should send availability for the next 100 days.

 ## lock

 > OpenTable HTTP Request